 Another example derives from Microbial Risk Assessment.
 This involves using growth models to determine the way in which environmental conditions like time and temperature in the supply chain have an effect on microbial growth in foods and how this ultimately impacts the consumer.

-In October, at the International Society for Exposure Science in Seattle, there was a lot of discussion and debate focused on how to regulate the staggering number of chemicals that consumers are exposed to (over 30,000 and rising all the time).
+A couple of years back, at the International Society for Exposure Science in Seattle, there was a lot of discussion and debate focused on how to regulate the staggering number of chemicals that consumers are exposed to (over 30,000 and rising all the time).
 Assessing whether consumers are overexposed to any of these chemicals is a huge challenge, as estimating exposure to such an amount of substances can prove difficult due to the volume of data required, the number of sources of exposure and the confidential nature of data on the composition of consumer products.
 The discussion centred on the need for models to be simple, conservative and deterministic in order to act as a screening method to determine what chemicals may be of concern (the so-called “Tier 1” approach).
 One of the drawbacks of this approach is that you learn very little about the details of how consumers are exposed to different elements of their chemical environment, and while Tier 1 assessments may work as a screening method, there are alternatives.

 In FACET, we delivered a food chemical surveillance system that contains confidential information on food packaging, including market shares of packaging materials.
 All the data is encrypted in the software and can be used to run a detailed probabilistic exposure assessment to all chemicals reported in the project.
 Using this approach, we covered more than 600 chemicals used in food packaging within Europe.
 In another project for the Research Institute for Fragrance Materials (RIFM), we developed a probabilistic aggregate exposure tool for fragrances in cosmetics and personal care products.
 The driving force behind this model is a huge market study on consumer use of different cosmetic and personal care products (over 36,000 subjects).
 Using this approach and data provided by RIFM, the next phase of the project will cover over 200 compounds in a detailed aggregate exposure assessment.